Welcome from the Director

 Academically, the MDC promotes Georgia Southern through the production of research videos and commercials, as well as marketing materials for departments and colleges.
 Some research examples include videos highlighting Grey’s Reef and underwater research for the College of Science and Mathematics, Fuel research with the college of Engineering and IT, and observation of the stratosphere, in which a replica of Gus was sent 100,000 feet above the search and his journey into space was recorded.

-Advancing the University’s image nationally, in collaboration with the department of Marketing and Communications, the MDC has produced national commercials that have reached in excess of 10 million viewers just this past year.
+Advancing the University’s image nationally, in collaboration with the department of University Communications and Marketing, the MDC has produced national commercials that have reached in excess of 10 million viewers just this past year.
 Several of these commercials aired on ESPN and ESPN3.
 Also in collaboration with Marketing, the MDC produced a student Emmy award-winning promotional video about the Wounded Eagle Fund.

 With IT services and the Centers for Teaching and Technology (CT2), the MDC also produced a light board, which will enhance the teaching and learning environment for online courses as well as be used for other academic productions.